salesforcecli/plugin-functions/README.md

 4. [Build the plugin locally](#build)
 5. Create a _topic_ branch in your fork.
 Note, this step is recommended but technically not required if contributing using a fork.
 6. Edit the code in your fork.
+7. Create commit messages that adhere to the [conventional commits specification](https://www.conventionalcommits.org/en/v1.0.0/).
-7. Write appropriate tests for your changes.
+8. Write appropriate tests for your changes.
 Try to achieve at least 95% code coverage on any new code.
 No pull request will be accepted without unit tests.
-8. Sign CLA (see [CLA](#cla) below).
+9. Sign CLA (see [CLA](#cla) below).
-9. Send us a pull request when you are done.
+10. Send us a pull request when you are done.
 We'll review your code, suggest any needed changes, and merge it in.

+## CLA

+External contributors will be required to sign a Contributor's License Agreement.
+You can do so by going to https://cla.salesforce.com/sign-cla.

 # Build